Shannon's inequality on non-collapsing RCD spaces: Preliminaries

-holds a.e. $t>0$. \end{defn} For $x_0\in\ol{\calD(S)}$, there exists at most one $\EVI_{K,N}$-gradient flow with the initial data $x_0$(see Corollary 2.21 in \cite{EKS}). \begin{rem} It is known that if $S$ is $(K,N)$-convex and differentiable on a smooth manifold, then a smooth curve $x_t$ satisfies
+For $x_0\in\ol{\calD(S)}$, there exists at most one $\EVI_{K,N}$-gradient flow with the initial data $x_0$ (see Corollary 2.21 in \cite{EKS}). \begin{rem} It is known that if $S$ is $(K,N)$-convex and differentiable on a complete smooth Riemannian manifold, then a smooth curve $x_t$ satisfies

 if and only if $(x_t)$ is a $\EVI_{K,N}$ gradient flow of $S$.
 See Lemma 2.4 in \cite{EKS}. \end{rem}